- Recognize the importance of communicating with families.

-Now think about instances when you as a professional are the one collecting this information.
-How do you make sure that you are asking questions in ways that makes families feel respected and at ease?
-Generating family and child information is a critical piece of your work in preschool.
-As children and families join your program, establishing strong and meaningful relationships with them starts with getting to know them.
-Learn about their interests, their heritage, their needs and their hopes and dreams for their children in a respectful way and use this input to enhance the quality of your work in preschool.
+Now think about instances when you as a professional are going to be the one collecting this information.
+How do you make sure that you are asking questions in ways that makes families feel respected, comfortable and at ease?
+Collecting family and child information is a critical piece of your work in preschool.
+As children and families join your program, establishing strong and meaningful relationships with them starts immediately, with getting to know them.
+It is important to learn about their interests, their heritage and culture, their needs and their hopes and dreams for their children in a respectful way and use this input to enhance the quality of your work in preschool.
 As you continue to engage with families, think about how you want to be treated with dignity and respect and assume the families of children in your care want to be treated the same way.
 During this time, it is critical to maintain confidentiality and respect families’ right to privacy.

 Sharing Information With Families

 Now, think about the ‘reverse’ scenario from the one described in the previous section: Situations in which you were the one receiving information.
-During a visit to your doctor’s office, for example, what were things that made you feel that the doctor or nurse sharing information with you was doing so in an effective way?
+For example, during a visit to your doctor’s office, what were things that made you feel that the doctor or nurse sharing information with you was doing so in an effective way?
 What was good or not so good about that experience?
 What made you feel that the individual was sharing information with you in a respectful way?
-Was the information was provided in a way that helped you understand it?
+Was the information provided in a way that helped you understand?
 Did you have the opportunity to ask questions?
 Did you feel that the person talking to you had your best interest in mind?

 Just as you have to be careful and considerate about gathering information from families, it is critical that you do the same when sharing information with families.
-As a preschool teacher, you must help families understand their child’s development and share with them information that you have gathered about their child.
-This information should be shared in a respectful way, considering families’ cultural and linguistic backgrounds.
+As a preschool teacher, it is important to help families understand their child’s development and share with them information that you have gathered about their child.
+This information should be shared in a respectful way and be considerate of families’ cultural and linguistic backgrounds.
 Always use family-friendly language and avoid jargon, including terms, acronyms, or terminology that families may not understand.

-According to the National Association for the Education of Young Children (NAEYC, 2009), one of the most salient issues in early childhood policy and practice is ensuring that children are ready for successful school experiences.
+According to the National Association for the Education of Young Children (NAEYC), one of the most important issues in early childhood policy and practice is ensuring that children are ready and prepared for successful school experiences (NAEYC, 2009).
 As children grow and approach the school-age years, families and professionals often talk about school readiness.
 In your work at preschool, families may ask you to share information about whether or not you think their child is “ready” for kindergarten.

-Despite the fact that often school districts or communities develop screening programs or processes to help teachers and families determine if a child is “ready” to transition to kindergarten, school readiness must be flexibly and broadly defined.
-It should involve more than just children and their abilities or developmental milestones.
-NAEYC believes that schools are responsible for meeting the needs of children and for providing them with the services they need to reach their fullest potential.
+Often, school districts and communities develop screening programs or processes to help teachers and families determine if a child is “ready” to transition to kindergarten.
+School readiness involves more than just children and their abilities or developmental milestones.
+NAEYC believes that schools are responsible for meeting the needs of children and for providing them with the services they need to reach their maximum potential.
 Specifically, NAEYC supports that promoting school readiness requires: (a) giving all children access to opportunities that promote school success, (b) being responsive to children’s individual differences, and (c) establishing appropriate expectations about what children should be able to do when they enter school.

 It is your responsibility to help children learn and develop at their own level and to provide developmentally appropriate services and activities that meet each child’s needs.
 It is not the responsibility of children to meet school expectations upon entering school.
-As you meaningfully plan and implement your work, you are setting the foundation for children’s school success.
+As you meaningfully plan and implement your work, you are setting the foundation for children’s success in school.

-Considering that children in your care have varying abilities, cultural backgrounds, and diverse personal experiences, while also keeping in mind that children learn different skills at different rates, it is inappropriate and unrealistic to expect that all children will demonstrate skill mastery at the same time.
-As you read in the Cognitive course, even though there are universal patterns of development that children follow, there are individual differences among children that need to be acknowledged.
+Considering that children in your care have varying abilities, cultural backgrounds, and diverse personal experiences, while also keeping in mind that children learn different skills at different rates, it is unrealistic and not expected that all children will demonstrate skill mastery at the same time.
+As you may have read in the Cognitive Development course, even though there are universal patterns of development that children follow, there are individual differences among children that should be acknowledged.
 You should assume this way of thinking when considering school readiness, and when sharing information with families about kindergarten readiness.

 When talking with families of children in your care, consider sharing the following about what they can do to foster their children’s development and to support your work at preschool:

-- Spend time playing with, talking to, and engaging with your child!
+- Spend time playing, talking, and engaging with your child!

 - Create routines at home that children follow (e.g., mealtimes or bedtimes).

-- Invite and answer questions from your child.
+- Encourage and answer questions from your child.